-We’ll take it one step further and introduce a bit more reasoning
+We’ll take it one step further and introduce a bit more reason.

-You don’t need a truck to carry a fishing rod and tackle, and you don’t need passengers to travel in a vehicle by yourself to do some thinking.
+You don’t need a truck to carry a fishing rod and tackle, and you don’t need passengers to travel in a vehicle by themselves to do some thinking.